 Mission Beach

-My top location over here would be next to the jetty over at South Mission Beach.
+My top location would be next to the jetty over at South Mission Beach.
 There is ample free parking as well as a restroom.
 Over here is also a great place to watch the boats come in and out of Mission Bay.

 Ocean Beach